PSYR3X/telefeed_docs/docs/commands.md

 !!!
 Info "Command Information"
     * This commands needs input from the [/chats](/commands/#chats)
     * You can only use source and destination id's you find via [/chats](/commands/#chats)
+    * <b>RedirectionID</b> is the nickname you want to give to your setup.
+Do not use numbers you get from [/chats](/commands/#chats) in this field or Telegram chat names.
+This variable is used to define a nickname so you can identify your setup later on every TeleFeed command.

 !!!
 Example "Command"
     /redirection {{ action }} {{ redirectionid }} on {{ phonenumber }}